To inspire your next getaway, we’ve rounded up our favourite family-friendly escapes to the Maldives, the Seychelles and Mauritius.

 After a fun-filled day, the main restaurant, Karay, comes to life with an extravagantly themed buffet.
 You can also try any of the speciality restaurants as part of your dine-around all-inclusive package.
 Evening entertainment is delightfully low key.
 Sink into a comfy lounge chair with an icy drink in the atmospheric bar (kids will love the fresh fruit mocktails), watch traditional ‘Sega’ dancers, or cosy up together for a movie under the stars.

 This is just a taster of what we can offer in the Indian Ocean for a fun family escape.
-For more inspiration, view our range of flexible Flex+ offers, or take a look at our worldwide Family holidays.
+For more inspiration, take a look at our worldwide Family holidays.
 We know that all families are different, so talk to one of our Personal Travel Experts about your family and we can create a holiday that’s right for you all.

 This feature was published on 20 November 2020.
 The information within this feature is correct to the best of our knowledge at the time of print.
 Feature by Heather Flanagan.